 The addition of water jet technology allows AT&F to complement its other cutting technologies, giving customers a full spectrum of material cutting services.
 This new technology allows us to bring additional services to our customer base,” said Ken Hagan, AT&F’s Vice President of Business Unit Operations.
 “We are now a one-stop shop for all material-cutting requirements, even on projects that require complex cutting and processing on specialized materials.”

 AT&F CEO Michael Ripich said the addition of the water jet cutting system is consistent with the company’s key strategy, “We Invest in Customer Success.”

 AT&F has built an outstanding corporate reputation of quality and innovation by providing custom steel manufacturing solutions to industries throughout the world.
 We are committed to customer success via specialized facilities and locations, and nonpareil quality systems.
-AT&F is an ISO 9001:2008 certified manufacturer with 700,000 square feet of manufacturing space at locations around the globe, including Cleveland and Orrville, Ohio; Charleston, S.C.; Arhus, Denmark; and Chakan and Mumbai, India.
+AT&F is an ISO 9001:2008 certified manufacturer with 700,000 square feet of manufacturing space at locations around the globe, including Cleveland and Orrville, Ohio; Manitowoc, Wisconsin; and Aarhus, Denmark.